purplediane/purplediane.github.io/_posts/2017-05-06-variables-and-references.md

 False
 ```

-Here, `z` and `x` are equal, but they are not referencing the same object. **This is why you should never use the "is" operator to check if things are equal**; because you will probably get the wrong answer!
+Here, `z` and `x` are equal, but they are not referencing the same object, because they were created separately. **This is why you should never use the "is" operator to check if things are equal**; you will probably get the wrong answer!
 The only time you should use "is" is when you are comparing to the special singleton variables `None`, `True`, and `False`.
 They are always in the same location, and any variable that is equal to one of these is referencing the same location.

 If you want to make a *copy* of a list so you can manipulate them independently, use the `list` constructor: